Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
 In `type_impls.py`, the `hex` method of `ByteStringType` performs two loops.
-The first loop converts the bytestring to a list of integers, and the second loop converts the list of integers to a list of ASCII characters.
+The first loop converts the bytestring to a list of integers, and the second loop converts this list to a list of hexadecimal characters.

 Similarly in `fun_impls.py`, the `hex` and `oct` functions perform two loops.